Dean Fujioka

-Tatsuo Fujioka (藤岡 竜雄, Fujioka Tatsuo), better known as Dean Fujioka (ディーン・フジオカ, Dīn Fujioka) (also 藤岡靛 (藤冈靛, Ténggāng Diàn)), is a Japanese actor, voice actor, singer, songwriter, musician, model and film director / producer.
+Tatsuo Fujioka (藤岡 竜雄, Fujioka Tatsuo), better known as Dean Fujioka (ディーン・フジオカ, Dīn Fujioka) is a Japanese actor, voice actor, singer, songwriter, musician, model and film director/producer.

 Biography

 Dean Fujioka was born in Sukagawa, Fukushima Prefecture, Japan.
 Moving with his family, he grew up in Kamagaya, Chiba Prefecture.
 Although Fujioka is multilingual (fluent in Japanese, English, Cantonese, Standard Mandarin, Indonesian) and made his debut in a Chinese fashion show, he has clarified in some interviews and variety shows that his parents and grandparents are all Japanese, who used to work or live in foreign countries.
 Raised in such a family, he grew determined to explore the world himself.
-After graduating from Chiba Prefectural Funabashi High School, Fujioka majored in IT at a community college in Seattle, USA.
+After graduating from Chiba Prefectural Funabashi High School, Fujioka majored in IT at Seattle Central College in the city of Seattle, USA.
 After graduating from college, he traveled to different countries in Asia and came into contact with various ethnicities, cultures and languages.

 Fujioka has a wide range of hobbies such as Chinese martial arts, kickboxing, chess, basketball, skiing and taking pictures, and also likes composition and lyrics.
 Although he is allergic to gluten, he enjoys eating and is particular about food.

 Since his childhood, Fujioka had been influenced by musical theory and instruments.
 He produced music, first in Indonesia, but now mainly in Tokyo.
 Besides writing, composing, and producing, he also works as a rap singer.
 He can play a number of instruments, such as the guitar, the drums, and the piano.
 Fujioka also often shows off his beatboxing skills on TV shows.
 He likes music such as songs by Yutaka Ozaki and the song "Sweet Memories" by Seiko Matsuda.
 The song "Kessen wa Kinyōbi" of Japanese band Dreams Come True is the first single CD he bought by himself.